BuyWell11/search-for-airports/README.md

 docker run -it airport:v1

-In addition, for both you need airports.csv in same directory where did you save jar file
+In addition, for first way you need airports.csv in same directory where did you save jar file